zaironjacobs/track-covid19/README.md

 ```

 ## Usage
-Copy the file .env.example to .env and fill in the environment variables.
+Copy the file .env.local.example to .env.local and fill in the environment variables.
 Example:
 ```
 COVID19_API_URL=http://127.0.0.1:8050